-Chad Carr is a precious, beautiful, fun-loving boy who on September 23rd, 2014 was diagnosed with an inoperable brain tumor called Diffuse Intrinsic Pontine Glioma (DIPG).
+Chad Carr was a precious, beautiful, fun-loving boy who — on September 23rd, 2014 — was diagnosed with an inoperable brain tumor called Diffuse Intrinsic Pontine Glioma (DIPG).
 Three days later, he spent his 4th birthday in the Coach Carr Unit of Mott Children’s Hospital in Ann Arbor, Michigan (The Coach Carr Unit is named after Chad’s grandfather, former University of Michigan football coach Lloyd Carr).

 Within days of being diagnosed, a family friend, Michael Sydlowski, came up with the slogan “ChadTough” as a way for people to show support for Chad.
-Thanks to social media, word of Chad’s fight continued to spread through the Twitter hashtag #chadtough and the Facebook page Pray for Chad Carr.
-Numerous stories have been written about Chad’s journey including articles from the Huffington Post, Today and ABC News.
-The Ann Arbor News has followed Chad throughout his journey.
-Chad even got his very own superhero theme song thanks to his friends Ariel, Zoey & Eli.
-All of this has brought much needed awareness to a truly devastating disease.
+Thanks to social media, word of Chad’s fight continued to spread through the Twitter hashtag #chadtough and the Facebook page Pray for Chad Carr (now The ChadTough Foundation).

-He was a huge music lover and has great dance moves.
-As a child with 2 older brothers, he especially likes any song that features the word, ‘butt’.
-More of his favorite things – stickers, arts and crafts, hot tubs, shells, Paw Patrol, Blaze, “would you rather” questions, helping mommy cook, playing sports with daddy, digging for worms, his best friend Cooper, Bubba and Nini, Chuck E Cheese, and any holiday.
+He was a huge music lover and had great dance moves.
+As a child with two older brothers, Chad especially loved any song that featured the word, “butt.”
+More of his favorite things: stickers, arts and crafts, hot tubs, shells, Paw Patrol, Blaze, “would you rather” questions, helping mommy cook, playing sports with daddy, digging for worms, his best friend Cooper, Bubba and Nini, Chuck E Cheese, and any holiday.

 #ChadTough Story on ESPN